Figurate numbers and sums of powers of integers: Power sums as a linear combination of figurate numbers

-In addition to the formula in Equation \eqref{eq5}, there are several alternative formulas expressing $\Sigma_{n}^{p}$ as a linear combination of the figurate numbers $F_{n}^{k} = \binom{n+k-1}{k}$.
-For example, the following two well-known polynomial formulas for $\Sigma_{n}^{p}$ (see, for instance, \cite{cere1,shirali,tsao}):
+In addition to the formulas in \eqref{eq5} or \eqref{set2}, there are several other alternative formulas expressing $\Sigma_{n}^{p}$ in terms of the figurate numbers $F_{n}^{k} = \binom{n+k-1}{k}$.
+For example, the following two well-known polynomial formulas for $\Sigma_{n}^{p}$ (see, e.g., \cite{cere1,shirali,tsao}):

 can equivalently be written in terms of $F_{n}^{k}$ as